BenYemini/FantasyTeamCreator/README.md

 # Fantasy Team Creator - Premier league

-**Note: This ReadMe was written before GenAI entered our life!
+**Note: This .ReadMe file was written before GenAI entered our life!
 So read it!**

 ## Introduction